 With childhood-onset type, individuals display at least one symptom of conduct disorder before age 10.
 This type of conduct disorder is typically diagnosed in males.

-These children are more apt to have continuous conduct disorder that develops into adult antisocial personality disorder than individuals with adolescent onset type.
+These children are more likely to have continuous conduct disorder that develops into adult antisocial personality disorder than individuals with adolescent-onset type.

-- More normal peer relationships than that of childhood onset type.
+- Have more normal peer relationships than that of childhood-onset type.